bastianh/streamdeck-vjoy-w4rl0ck/README.md

 When used as a dial you can rotate the dial to control the axis and press the dial to reset to zero.
 It's possible to change the sensivity of the action to change the speed the axis moves.
 It's also possible to control the same joystick axis with multiple buttons or dials with different sensitivitys to have a finer control over the axis.
+In MultiActions, depending on the setting in the property inspector, it will reset the axis to zero or move the axis for one step.

 ### Any Problems?